 - Wash and pat dry the corn ears (remove the external husk).

-- Mix butter with chili flakes, garlic, parsley and salt together.
-Spread the butter mixture over each corn (from all sides).
+- Mix the butter with chili flakes, garlic, chopped parsley, and salt together.
+Spread the butter mixture over each corn (from all sides), making sure to rub it thoroughly.

-- Bake for about an hour or until tender.
+- Bake for about 45 minutes or until tender.

 - Before serving, check if the corn is salty enough (especially if you haven’t used the parmesan cheese, which is already salty).